tkalejandro/hackathon-mongolia-restaurant/README.md

 - The fact that he is the one who developed the mongolian Barbecue.

-- And he was a Refugee: help those in need.
+- And he was a Refugee: support those in need.

 These 3 points are the inspiration for Stir it up.
 So let me take you through the ordering process.